Sponsorship Announcement

 The usual downside of small diaphragm mics is its lack of frequency response, but this doesn't seem to be very noticeable with the SM81.
 The SM81 gives you more sound quality per dollar than similarly priced microphones.

 It's really hard to find fault with it, especially for acoustic guitars, other than its natural limitation of not having the same low frequency emphasis as large-diaphragm mics.
-The Shure SM81 is highly recommended for acoustic guitar and beyond.
+The Shure SM81 is highly recommended for acoustic guitar and beyond, it is the best small diaphragm condenser for acoustic guitar.

 Specifications